RX J0852.0−4622

 RX J0852.0−4622 (also known as G266.2−1.2) is a supernova remnant.
 The remnant is located in the southern sky in the constellation Vela ("sail"), and sits (in projection) inside the much larger and older Vela Supernova Remnant.
 For this reason, RX J0852.0−4622 is often referred to as Vela Junior (Vela Jr.).
+There have been a minority of suggestions that the remnant may be a spurious identification of a complicated substructure within the larger and better studied Vela SNR, but most studies accept that G266.2−1.2 is a SNR in its own right.
+Indeed, its detection in the high energy Teraelectronvolt range by the High Energy Stereoscopic System in 2005 is strong confirmation of such.